TeamOpenSmartGlasses/SmartGlassesSearchEngine/readme.md

-# SmartGlassesDriveAssistant
+# SmartGlassesSearch

-This is an example app that displays your vehicle's speed and engine RPM on your smartglasses.
+This is an example app that lets you search the web with your smart glasses.
 It works in conjunction with the [SmartGlassesManager](https://github.com/TeamOpenSmartGlasses/SmartGlassesManager).

 ## Installation